Word text to speech

 End With

-Notes: For more information about installing macros from code listings and adding them to toolbars, use this link
+For more information about installing macros from code listings and adding them to toolbars or the ribbon.